Every accomplishment starts with the decision to try.

 The South Pacific is a paradise of its own, the lagoons and shorelines of the Solomons' western parts are among the most beautiful in the Pacific.
 The Solomons consist of almost a thousand islands spread across around 30 000 square kilometres of ocean.
 They were named after King Solomon by a 16th-century Spanish adventurer who came chasing legends of gold.

-The most beautiful part of the Solomons you will find underwater.
 The archipelago is known to be one of the top dive destinations in the world.
 Descent down to the glorious reefs where legions of spectacular fish and manta rays appear out of the blue.
 Dive to the Twin tunnels, two tunnels formed by lava that drop vertically from 12 metres to 35 metres ending in an underwater cave.
 While you descend you will be surrounded by an abundance of ocean life and coral.
-The underwater realm around the Solomon islands is said to contain some of the richest marine life in the world.

 The Solomon Islands are rich in culture and known for their calm way of life.
 The perfect way to explore this archipelago is by yacht with V&J Yacht Quest that allows you to combine time ashore the remarkable islands and visits the inhabited atolls that are surrounded by exceptional diving locations.